ww1659/be-nc-news-bw/README.md

 - Open your command line interface (CLI).
 - Run the following commands:

-All available scripts can be found in the package.json.
-It's recommended to run the "seed" script first to ensure the database is correctly seeded.

-To verify that the seeding has worked, follow these steps:

-    Open your command line interface (CLI).
-    Run the following commands:

 psql
 \l     # This command shows all databases on the local system.
 \c nc_news    # This command connects to the database named nc_news.